victorouttes/data_engineering_sample/README.md

 ```
 {"aws_access_key_id": "<minio_access>", "aws_secret_access_key": "<minio_secret>", "host": "http://172.24.0.2:9000"}
 ```
 * the 172.24.0.2 is the IP informed by minio when it starts!
 It may change in your environment.
+Run `docker logs <minio_container>` to see the true IP.

 Dremio connection to Minio:

 * Add a Amazon S3 Source.
 * In General menu, select AWS Access Key and put the keys from Minio.
+Also, uncheck the encryption option.
 * In Advanced Options menu, check "Enable compatibility mode" and add these 2 connection properties:
 ```
 fs.s3a.path.style.access = true